Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 - Go to <https://solfaucet.com/> and paste the public key you just created in Phantom into the textinput
 - You can request a maximum of 2 SOL per attempt, higher amounts will not work.
 This is due to limits on the airdrop function on devnet.
 Click on the blue "DEVNET" button to complete the airdrop.

-You can confirm the balance in Phantom as well as on the Wallet component in the Pathway.
-We'll cover how to swap some SOL for USDC when it becomes relevant further ahead in the pathway 👉
+You can confirm the balance change in Phantom as well as on the Wallet component in the Pathway.
+We'll cover how to swap some SOL for USDC when it becomes relevant further ahead in the pathway.
+For now, we've got some building to do 👉

 # 🧱 Building the Wallet component

-For this component, we want to display the amount of SOL tokens as well as the amount of SPL tokens in our wallet (the USDC stablecoin is the SPL token we're referring to here).
+This component is necessary because we want to display the amount of SOL tokens & the amount of SPL tokens in our wallet (the USDC stablecoin is the SPL token we're referring to here).
 We'll also want to display the total value ("worth") of the combined amounts, based on the current market price.
 The final piece of the puzzle will be the percentage of change in the total worth of our wallet which will be used to indicate how our liquidation bot is performing.
 A positive percentage indicates a profit overall, and a negative percentage indicates a loss.

-There is actually a decent amount of code required to implement the whole component, so let's go ahead and break it down for easier understanding!
+There are two files to be aware of, one is the React component [`components/protocols/pyth/components/Wallet.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/components/Wallet.tsx) and the other is a collection of helper code [`components/protocols/pyth/lib/wallet.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/lib/wallet.tsx).
+The React component is responsible for displaying the wallet data, and uses the helper code to fetch and format the data.
+Let's go ahead and break down the helper code for easier understanding!

 # 🚚 Importing dependencies

-There are imports at the top of the component file [`components/protocols/pyth/components/Wallet.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/components/Wallet.tsx) for the code libraries we need to make the Wallet component itself.
+There are [imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) at the top of the component file (`/components/Wallet.tsx`) for the code libraries we'll use to make the Wallet component itself.
 Click on the name of an import in the lists below to visit the documentation if you'd like to learn more, but _feel free to scroll ahead_ if you're comfortable with the imports.

 - [`antd`](https://ant.design/components/overview/) and [`@ant-design/icons`](https://ant.design/components/icon/) provide easy to use components for us to rapidly prototype our UI
 - [`@pythnetwork/client`](https://github.com/pyth-network/pyth-client-js#pythnetworkclient) helps us to bring in Pyth data 🚀
 - [`lodash`](https://lodash.com/docs/4.17.15) is a popular library which simplifies working with arrays, numbers, objects & strings
 - [`rxjs`](https://rxjs.dev/guide/overview) is great for working with asynchronous events

-We'll also need to import some other useful tools in [`components/protocols/pyth/lib/wallet.tsx`](https://github.com/figment-networks/learn-web3-dapp/main/components/protocols/pyth/lib/wallet.tsx) to make our task easier:
+We'll also need to import some other useful tools in the helper file (`/lib/wallet.tsx`) to make our component more flexible:

 - [`@solana/web3.js`](https://solana-labs.github.io/solana-web3.js/) is used to connect to Solana clusters and simplifies making RPC calls
 - [`axios`](https://axios-http.com/docs/intro) is a promise-based HTTP client which we can use to make requests